Find us on Facebook and Twitter!

 Picture

-Bart Tangredi (actor/writer) has been an actor and standup comic who moved to Los Angeles from New York twelve years ago.
-He is currently writing/revising his solo show Running for Redemption with LAWC.
-He doesn't like writing things down, which makes the process difficult.
+(actor/writer) has been an actor and standup comic who moved to Los Angeles from New York twelve years ago.
 As an actor his film and television credits include Analyze This, Analyze That, House, General Hospital, ER, Las Vegas, Law & Order and The Gilmore Girls.
 As a standup comic, he won the Funniest Comic in LA contest in 2008 and was featured twice on the KTLA Morning News.
-He also runs marathons in his spare time in a valiant and ongoing effort to outrun death.
-He lives in Van Nuys with his wife, Alisa, and their annoying dog, Stella.
+He developed his solo show Running for Redemption with dramaturge Che'Rae Adams at LAWC where it received a workshop production in LAWC's Solo Festival.
+He is also a member of the Sacred Fools Theatre Company and The Road Theatre Company.

 Picture